Four Steps To Find Your Personal Style

 Well I'm glad you asked because let me tell you it matters and it matters a lot.

-If you're the type that could care less what you wear, then take a look around or look back throughout your life and if you aren't where you'd thought you'd be or would like to be then the way you dress could be one of the reasons why.
+If you're the type that could care less what you wear, then take a look around or look back throughout your life and if you aren't where you'd thought you'd be or would like to be then the way you dress could be a contributing factor.

 I won't say it's the only reason, but I will say it plays a key role and science has proven this to be true.
 So much so that there is a name for it, enclothed cognition.
 "The term Enclothed Cognition is used to describe the effect that our clothes seem to have on various psychological processes like emotions, self evaluations, attitudes, and interpersonal interactions".
 This explains why people tend to judge us based on what we wear and also how it has a direct affect on how we feel about ourselves even how we carry ourselves in certain situations.
 If you'd like to know more about this topic click the link.
 I found this article at brainfodder.com that explains it all incredibly well.